7 essential lawn mower tips to know

 SEE ALSO: 6 Need-to-Know Safety Tips for Summer Holidays

-Ensure safe operation.
-Most experts recommend that children younger than 12 shouldn't use lawn mowers unsupervised.
-Children under 16 should not operate a riding lawn mower.
-Never carry passengers on a riding mower; they can fall off and quickly be run over by the mower.
+Never carry passengers, especially children, on a riding mower; they can fall off and quickly be run over by the mower.

 Beware of burns.
-Many people don't realize how hot the engine and exhaust can become.
-Burns are possible if unprotected skin comes into contact with these surfaces for even a short time.
-Take care when adding fuel that there are no hot surfaces or other ignition sources such as cigarettes that could ignite fuel or vapors.
+Many people don’t realize how hot the engine and exhaust can get.
+Burns can occur if unprotected skin comes into contact with these surfaces even for a short amount of time.

 Health Lab word mark overlaying blue cells